 The judge will decide the sentencing date for Taylor on Oct.
 15.

-“We hope this outcome continues to help the DeSilva family with their healing process,” said Travis County District Attorney José Garza in a statement.
+“We hope this outcome continues to help the DeSilva family with their healing process,” Travis County District Attorney José Garza said in a statement.
 “Our office is grateful to our dedicated staff who worked tirelessly to hold the defendant accountable and seek justice for the victim and their family.
 We further hope this verdict allows the community to heal and that we can move forward together.”

 APD also issued a statement after the guilty verdict on Saturday afternoon.